 The Applicant has revised the scheme detailing the distribution of the settlement of the Class Action (see Part 2 below).
 Macquarie has agreed to changes to the Settlement Deed so as to facilitate the revised settlement distribution scheme.

-The terms of the renegotiated settlement are set out in the Settlement Deed, a document titled “Settlement Deed – Supplement” between Macquarie and Mrs Richards (Supplementary Deed) and a revised version of the Settlement Scheme (Revised Settlement Scheme), which sets out how the settlement sum will be distributed.
+The terms of the renegotiated settlement are set out in the Settlement Deed, a document titled “Settlement Deed – Supplement” between Macquarie and Mrs Richards (Supplementary Deed) and a document called the “Second Revised Settlement Scheme”, which is an amended version of the Revised Settlement Scheme sent to Group Members and published on the Levitt Robinson website on 4 October 2013 (Second Revised Settlement Scheme).
+The Second Revised Settlement Scheme sets out how the settlement sum will be distributed.

-TheRevised Settlement Scheme amends and replaces the original Settlement Scheme approved by order 2 of the First Approval Order.
+The Second Revised Settlement Scheme amends and replaces the original Settlement Scheme approved by order 2 of the First Approval Order and the Revised Settlement Scheme dated 4 October 2013.

 Copies of relevant documents in the Class Action, including the SFAA, the TFASC, and Macquarie’s Defence to the TFASC, may be obtained: